fontist/fontist/README.md

 #### Finding a font

-The `Fontist::Fontist.find` interface can be used a find a font in your system.
+The `Fontist::Font.find` interface can be used a find a font in your system.
 It will look into the operating system specific font directories, and also the fontist specific `~/.fontist` directory.